intersystems/TrakCare-Innovation-ToolKit/README.md

 https://localhost/csp/healthshare/trakitkit/TCITK.UI.Welcome.cls

-Click on HMF Conigure HMF Web services , add all details required and save Click on Configure TrakCare API Access , enter TrakCare API user and save
+Click on HMF Conigure HMF Web services , add all details required and save \
+Click on Configure TrakCare API Access , enter TrakCare API user and save \

 all done !!!!

+## How to Use